Deadliest Warrior: Ancient Combat Review

 Visually the game is lacking in the technical department, but makes up for it with plenty of violence, blood and rolling heads.
 I actually enjoyed the character designs, but felt that the environments needed more work than anything.
 The interactive parts of the environment do help hide the shortcomings, things such as being able to chop bamboo down, that help make it interesting mid-fight.

 Deadliest Warrior: Legends is the second title to be released and changes the concept from anonymous fighters to figures rich with world history.
-Now you will be able to take such historic figures such as Genghis Khan, Joan of Arc, William Wallace and Alexander the Great, just to name a few, into battle against one another.
+Now you will be able to take such historic figures as Genghis Khan, Joan of Arc, William Wallace and Alexander the Great, just to name a few, into battle against one another.
 Combat still takes place in various 3D environments and makes some slight modifications to how the first game was played.
 This time around there is no health meter and you are forced to judge your health based on the amount of blood dripping from your body.
 However, if you are caught with a critical hit you can still be downed with a single blow.
 New to the franchise is the use of grappling.
-Tough to pull off, grappling has the biggest risk vs. reward as missing a grapple leaves you open to punishment, but if you connect you are able to either disable your opponents arm or leg or even finish them off.
+Tough to pull off, grappling has the biggest risk vs. reward as missing a grapple leaves you open to punishment, but if you connect you are able to either disable your opponent's arm or leg or even finish them off.

 The newly added General Mode plays out like the classic tabletop game, Risk, mixing in fights when needed.
-You are able to play against a computer or a local opponent, but I would have liked to see this mode added online as I think it’s one of the better modes to play.
-Visually the game looks tighter and more improved than the first, but it still isn’t jaw breaking.
+You are able to play against a computer or a local opponent, but I would have liked to see this mode added online as I think it's one of the better modes to play.
+Visually the game looks tighter and more improved than the first, but it still isn't jaw-breaking.
 Legends still has those unique mini-games, but I had more trouble with them than in the original game.
-One in particular didn’t have any instructions prior to loading, and in fact I didn’t know it was loading a mini-game, but 3 seconds later my character was missing his head and I was prompted with a failure message on screen.
+One in particular didn't have any instructions prior to loading, and in fact I didn't know it was loading a mini-game, but 3 seconds later my character was missing his head and I was prompted with a failure message on screen.
 Maybe I was supposed to stick my tongue out before getting my head cleanly chopped off.

 Simply Put

 Each of the games were originally priced at $10, but the inclusion of all the DLC as well as the six episodes from the show has set the $30 price tag.
 Even then the game packs a lot into this budget price.
-If you don’t own the titles and are a fan of the series I would recommend picking this game up over buying them separately online.
-Ancient Combat is not a traditional fighting game and it will have limited appeal to those fighting game traditionalist, but to those who can keep an open mind there is fun to be had as you are tossing spears through heads and letting the bodies hit the floor.
+If you don't own the titles and are a fan of the series I would recommend picking this game up over buying them separately online.
+Ancient Combat is not a traditional fighting game and it will have limited appeal to those fighting game traditionalists, but to those who can keep an open mind there is fun to be had as you are tossing spears through heads and letting the bodies hit the floor.

 Note: Deadliest Warrior: Ancient Combat was reviewed on Xbox 360.
 A physical copy of the game was provided by the publisher/developer.